tristanmacelli/tristanmacelli/README.md

 ### Hi there, I'm Tristan - aka [tristanmacelli][website] 👋

-## I'm a Developer, and Robotics Controls Software Engineer!
+## I'm a Full Stack Software Engineer!
-- 🔭 I work at [Icon Technologies][iconsite]!
+- 🔭 I work at [Taurex Drill Bits][taurexsite]!
-- 🌱 I’m currently learning about Robotics and its applications in construction. 🤖
+- 🌱 I’m currently learning about Edge Computing and its applications in drill bit engineering. 🤖
-- 🥅 2023 Goals: Advance my skills in C++, Linux, and ARM processors
+- 🥅 2025 Goals: Advance my skills in C#, SQL, and Azure Cloud Services
-- ⚡ Fun fact: I love to swim, lift weights, and dj for my friends!
+- ⚡ Fun fact: I love to run, lift weights, and DJ for my friends!

 ### Connect with me: